Hadadezer ben Rehob: Biography

 Hanun, king of Ammon (now Jordan), hired Hadadezer in his war against David.
-Joab found them in a double-battle array, with the Ammonites toward the capital of Rabbah (now Amman) and the Sovan mercenaries near Madaba.
-David battled the Sovans, which caused them to scatter.
+Joab found them in a double-battle array, with the Ammonites toward the capital of Rabbah (now Amman) and the Syrian mercenaries near Medeba.
+Joab battled the Syrians, which caused them to scatter.
 This alarmed the Ammonites, who fled back to their capital.

 After the Syrians were defeated, Hadadezer traveled north to "recover his border" (2 Samuel 8:3).
-The power of the Ammonites and the Syrians was finally broken, and David's empire expanded to the Euphrates according to 2 Samuel 10:15–19 and 1 Chronicles 19:15–19.
+The power of the Ammonites and the Syrians were finally broken, and David's empire expanded to the Euphrates according to 2 Samuel 10:15–19 and 1 Chronicles 19:15–19.